Nevviin/StockPortfolio/README.md

 This Repository comprises of the below two projects

-1,  React proejct with a input form
+1,  React project with a input form

 2, Asp.Net Core 3.1 Webapi project